hdyang2382/hdyang2382.github.io/content/home/about.md

 [[education.courses]]
   course = "B.S. in Nanomechatronics Engineering"
-  institution = "Busan National University" year = 2015
+  institution = "Pusan National University" year = 2015

 +++

 # Biography

 I am a Ph.D. candidate in the Mechanical Engineering at Virginia Tech.
 I am a part of Assistive Robotics Laboratory (ARL) advised by Prof. Alan T. Asbeck.
-I received my B.S. degree in the Nanomechatronics Engineering from Busan National University in 2015, and M.S. degree in the Mechanical Engineering from Virginia Tech in 2015, repectively.
+I received my B.S. degree in the Nanomechatronics Engineering from Busan National University in 2015, and M.S. degree in the Mechanical Engineering from Virginia Tech in 2015, respectively.